jvwilge/jvwilge.github.io/2021/mapstruct-easyrandom.md

 }
 ```

-Which name will occur on the PersonDto?
+Which name will occur on the `PersonDto`?
-If we go into the generated code (one of the reasons to use MapStruct is that you can easily view the generated code) we'll see that Person.name is used.
+If we go into the generated code (one of the reasons to use MapStruct is that you can easily view the generated code) we'll see that `Person.name` is used.
 This is clearly not our intention, why would we add a name field otherwise?

-Imagine someone adds the name field on Person after the Mapper is running in production, do you think you will catch this mistake?
+Imagine someone adds the `name` field on `Person` after the Mapper is running in production, do you think you will catch this mistake?

 Since this mistake was easy to make and can be hard to spot I tried to figure out how we can prevent these kind of issues.